-The Many Economic Benefits of Building and Owning a BPC Green Home are Increasing…
+The Economic Benefits of Owning a BPC Green Home are Increasing

-Building, owning and living in a green home built by BPC Green Builders is not only good for the environment, it is very, very good for your bottom line.
+Building, owning and living in a green home built by BPC is not only good for the environment, it’s very good for your bottom line.

-It is no longer true that it takes a long time for to get a solid payback from investing in a green home.
-With today’s green homes from BPC, your return on investment will be larger and faster than ever before.
+Fact: With today’s green homes from BPC, your return on your investment will be larger and faster than ever before.

 Energy Cost Savings